Greyland-TM/Roseware-API/README.md

 You can create a logger by importing from `roseware.utils` and then calling the `make_logger()` function.
 This function accepts several parameters:

     name: A string representing the name of the logger instance.
 You can for the most part use `__name__` for this to name it after the module it's called in.
     stream: A boolean value to determine whether to log to the console or not.
-Set to True to enable console logging.
+Set to True to enable console logging (default is false).
     file_name: The path to the log file for general logs (default is "logs/general.log").
     log_level: The logging level to set (default is logging.DEBUG).
     set_propagate: A boolean to determine whether to propagate the log to higher-level loggers (default is True).